-College courses taken in grades 11 and 12 in a secondary school will be awarded credit according to an articulation agreement developed by Vernon College and the secondary school.
+College courses taken in grades 11 and 12 in a secondary school may be awarded credit developed by Vernon College and the secondary school.
+College level Career and Technical Education courses taken in grades 11 and 12 in a secondary school may be awarded credit in accordance with the Advanced Technical Credit (ATC) program or local articulation agreements.